espsrc/SKA-Open-Science-School/Packages_Manager_and_Containers/best_practices_containers_and_package_managers.md

 ## Use version control

 Store all code, configuration files, data, and other resources in a version control system like Git.
 This makes it easy to keep track of changes, collaborate with others, and roll back to previous versions if necessary.
+And include a License !.

 - https://git-scm.com/
 - https://gitlab.com/rluna-gitlab/gitlab-ce
--

 ## Use a containerization platform